stampedethegoat/dd-docs/content/monitors/monitor_types/composite.md

 | Alert (T)   | Warn (T)   | Unknown (T)| Alert (T)               |<i class="fa fa-check" aria-hidden="true"></i>
 | Skipped (F) | No Data (F)| Unknown (T)| Skipped (F)             |

-Two of the four scenarios trigger an alert, even though not all of the individual monitors have the most severe status, `Alert` (and in row 1, none do).
-But how _many_ alerts might you potentially receive from the composite monitor?
+2 of the 4 scenarios trigger an alert, even though not all of the individual monitors have the most severe status, `Alert` (and in row 1, none do).

+But how many alerts might you potentially receive from the composite monitor?
 That depends on the individual monitors' alert types.

 ### How a component monitor's status is determined

 Rather than periodically sampling the current state of component monitors, composite monitors are evaluated by using a sliding window of monitor results for each component monitor (specifically, they use the most severe status from the past five minutes for each component monitor).

 For example, if you have a composite monitor defined as `A && B`, and the component results look like this (where the timestamps are one minute apart):

 |   | T0    | T1    | T2    |
 |---|-------|-------|-------|